Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 Clearwater Beach has been named America’s number one beach several times in recent years, and it’s no wonder.
 The sands are like sugar, and the water is the perfect temperature for swimming, skimboarding, or bodysurfing.
 Clearwater Beach is lined with amazing on-sand restaurants where you can listen to live music while chowing down on fresh-caught grouper while the sun sets over the Gulf.
 Dolphin sightings are also relatively common, and beach walks are a must — if you walk far enough north, you’ll actually find yourself at the next beach on our list.

-A beach on Caladesi Island in Dunedin, Florida, features turquoise blue waters and a row of palm trees.
+A beach on Caladesi Island in Dunedin, Florida, features turquoise blue waters, a row of palm trees, and a single red kayak resting on the sand.

 Accessible only by boat, kayak, ferry, or a long walk north from Clearwater Beach, Caladesi Island is the perfect place to spend your day.